fhnishida/fhnishida-fhnishida.github.io/content/project/rec2301/sec6/_index.md

 date: "2018-09-09T00:00:00Z"
 # icon: book
 # icon_pack: fas
-linktitle: Revisão de Estatística
+linktitle: Distribuições
-summary: Learn how to use Wowchemy's docs layout for publishing online courses, software documentation, and tutorials.
+summary: The page also includes examples of how to use R for statistical analysis, working with probability distributions and simulations.
-title: Revisão de Estatística
+title: Distribuições
-weight: 6
+weight: 5
 output: md_document
 type: book
 ---